josemiserra/amst_dist/README.md

     cd /home/user/src/amst

-For Windows, installing the wheel will install the dependencies.
-Then jump to create environment manually.
+For Windows, jump to create environment manually.

 For Linux, type: